Introduction

 A page is a content entity that represents:

-- Web: A page on your website (e.g.,
+- Web: A page on your website (e.g.

-/about,/contact) - Mobile: A screen in your app (e.g., Profile Screen, Settings Screen)
+/about,/contact) - Mobile: A screen in your app (e.g. Profile Screen, Settings Screen)

 Each page contains:

-- URL - Page address (e.g.,
+localizeInfos - URL -

 Page Types

-OneEntry supports different page types:
+OneEntry supports different page types (type), the most common being:

-| Type | Description | Example Use |
+| Type | type value | Example Use |

 |---|---|---|

-| Common Page | Standard static page | About, Contact, Terms |
+| Common Page | common_page | About, Contact, Terms |

-| Catalog Page | Catalog pages | Catalog pages |
+| Catalog Page | catalog_page | Catalog categories |

-| External Page | External pages | External pages |
+| External Page | external_page | Links to external URLs |

-| Error Page | 404, 500 error pages | Not Found page |
+| Error Page | error_page | 404 / Not Found page |

 Page Hierarchy